The Top 10 Snorkeling Spots in Lake Tahoe

 Snorkeling in the cold clear waters of Lake Tahoe in the summer can be an amazing experience!
 The water is so clear, you’ll think the bottom is reachable when it's really 50 feet deep... or more!
 Some of the best places to go snorkeling in Lake Tahoe include family friendly beaches, rugged rocky boulder areas, private swimming holes, and several alpine lakes.
 There are even spots that are clothing optional.

-Remember to snorkel at your own risk.
-The water in Lake Tahoe can be very cold up until mid-July, and even colder once you drop below the thermocline.
+Remember; you snorkel at your own risk.
+The water in Lake Tahoe can be very cold up until mid-August, and even colder once you drop below the thermocline.
 Check the depth first before jumping in from a pier or a rock, and keep an eye out for boat traffic and jet-skis.
 Wetsuits and life vests are highly recommended for snorkelers of ALL ages.

 1. Sand Harbor - North Lake Tahoe